aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

  differences from one another when measuring plumage appearance from the avian visual perspective (Fig. S1).
 Divergent plumage colouration within sexes between closely-related species indicates that plumage sexual dichromatism may have evolved to facilitate species and mate recognition in _Turdus_ species breeding under higher sympatry with other true thrushes.
-However, we cannot directly determine if the plumage sexual dimorphism in sympatric _Turdus_ species is the result of reproductive character displacement.
-We do not know if past changes in species' plumage sexual dimorphism occurred before or during periods of sympatry with other _Turdus_ species.
+However, we cannot directly determine if the plumage sexual dichromatism in sympatric _Turdus_ species is the result of reproductive character displacement.
+We do not know if past changes in species' plumage sexual dichromatism occurred before or during periods of sympatry with other _Turdus_ species.
- Regardless, present-day plumage sexual dimorphism and perceivable differences in plumage colouration between sympatric species likely reduces the challenge of finding compatible mates by signaling an individual's sex, breeding status, and species.
-For example, the four species _Turdus_ hybrid zone in north-central Asia [@mccarthy2006] is a particularly striking example where reproductive character displacement has likely occurred and all four species exhibit strong plumage sexual dimorphism (Fig. S2).
+ Regardless, present-day plumage sexual dichromatism and perceivable differences in plumage colouration between sympatric species likely reduces the challenge of finding compatible mates by signaling an individual's sex, breeding status, and species.
+For example, the four species _Turdus_ hybrid zone in north-central Asia [@mccarthy2006] is a particularly striking example where reproductive character displacement has likely occurred and all four species exhibit strong plumage sexual dichromatism (Fig. S2).
 Comparing within sexes between sister species pairs of _T.ruficollis_ and _T.atrogularis_, and _T.naumanni_ and _T.eunomus_ [@nylander2008], plumage patterns of the species pairs are nearly identical except for a divergence in colour. _T.ruficollis_ and _T.atrogularis_ share similar facial and throat colouring patterns, with the main difference being red colouration in _T.ruficollis_ in opposition to the black colouration of _T.atrogularis_.
-In the second species pair, _T.naumanni_ has red ventral plumage colouration and _T.eunomus_ has black ventral plumage colouration .
+In the second species pair, _T.naumanni_ has red ventral plumage colouration and _T.eunomus_ has black ventral plumage colouration.

  Previous studies have found that closely-related sympatric species tend to have more similar plumage appearance than expected if plumage colouration patterns had evolved to facilitate species